Documents reveal Russian intelligence infiltrated Georgian institutions amid push for EU and NATO membership

 The Kremlin could also interfere with Georgia’s vital infrastructure if its government chose a path that was unfavorable to Russia.
 These details were revealed by documents obtained anonymously by Bloomberg, and European officials familiar with this case.

-The Russian intelligence agency also hacked into the of Georgia, and may have gained access to email accounts of some officials.
+The Russian intelligence agency also hacked into the Central Election of Georgia, and may have gained access to email accounts of some officials.
 Russian intelligence also attacked several media outlets including Georgia’s most popular TV channels Imedi and Maestro.
-According to documents, the GRU had access to multiple IT systems of Georgia’s National Railway Company for more than two years.
+According to documents, the GRU had access to multiple IT of Georgia’s National Railway Company for more than two years.

 According to a document, hackers linked to Russia’s Federal Security Service conducted a covert operation for months in Georgia’s Ministry of Foreign Affairs.
 They monitored the emails of high ranking officials and extracted data stored in Georgian Embassies in other countries.

-The Central Commission of Georgia has stated that on 5 April 2021 its computer servers were the target of a hacker’s attack, but this attack did not “affect” its systems.
+The Central Election Commission of Georgia has stated that on 5 April 2021 its computer servers were the target of a hacker’s attack, but this attack did not “affect” its systems.

 Officials from Europe said that their Western counterparts had warned the Georgian authorities of the threat of Russian cyberattacks.
 It is not clear whether any steps were taken.